 Liv.
 52 HB is patent (pending) polyherbal formulation by Himalaya Drug Company.
 It is safe herbal preparation used in the management of hepatitis B infection.
-Hepatitis B virus (HBV) is a hepatotropic DNA virus that primarily infects hepatocytes and causes liver disease.
+Hepatitis B virus (HBV) is a hepatotropic DNA virus that primarily infects hepatocytes and causes the liver disease.

 Liv.
 52 HB is effective in hepatitis treatment owing to the multi-pharmacological properties of its ingredients.
 Various clinical studies have established the therapeutic efficacy and safety of Liv.52 HB in the management of hepatitis B.